Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Introduction

 The impact of SAM on the underlying gradient descent dynamics has mainly been studied via a first-order approximation to $S_{\max}$, as briefly recounted in the introduction.
 In this setting, \cite{bartlett_et_al_2023} analyze a quadratic loss function and illustrate a regime where the algorithm eventually ``bounces'' between opposing sides of a valley in the loss landscape.
-Further, \cite{long_bartlett_2024} exhibit an edge-of-stability (EOS) regime for SAM that features a more intricate structure than the usual EOS for unregularized gradient descent \cite{arora_li_et_al_2022, li_wang_et_al_2022a}. \cite{wen_ma_et_al_2023} expose a phase transition in the dynamics of SAM when starting in the attracting set of the manifold of global minimizers.
+Further, \cite{long_bartlett_2024} exhibit an edge-of-stability (EOS) regime for SAM that features a more intricate structure than the usual EOS for unregularized gradient descent \citep{arora_li_et_al_2022, li_wang_et_al_2022a}. \cite{wen_ma_et_al_2023} expose a phase transition in the dynamics of SAM when starting in the attracting set of the manifold of global minimizers.
 The algorithm follows the gradient flow of the loss until coming close to a minimizer and then tracks a penalized gradient flow on said manifold.

 The idea that flat minima should generalize well traces back to \cite{hochreiter_schmidhuber_1994}, which also describes a regularization strategy based on volumes of boxes around the parameter to help the training algorithm avoid sharp landscapes.
-However, both theoretical \cite{dinh_pascanu_et_al_2017} and empirical \cite{andriushchenko_flammarion_2022} studies show that sharpness in the sense of $S_{\max}$ does not by itself determine whether a parameter value can generalize.
-In fact, \cite{wen_li_et_al_2023} exhibit a pathological example in which flat minima never generalize. \cite{haddouche_viallard_et_al_2024} connect a gradient-based measure of sharpness with the PAC Bayes generalization gap for posterior measures satisfying either a Poincar\'{e} or log-Sobolev inequality.
+However, both theoretical \citep{dinh_pascanu_et_al_2017} and empirical \citep{andriushchenko_flammarion_2022} studies show that sharpness in the sense of $S_{\max}$ does not by itself determine whether a parameter value can generalize.
+In fact, \cite{wen_li_et_al_2023} exhibit a pathological example in which flat minima never generalize.